shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST

-I work in **statistical genomics**, **clinical trials** and **adaptive designs**.
-I am particularly interested in developing statistical and computational methods for the analysis of genetic and functional genomics data.
-I develop a powerful gene-based testing by integrating long-range chromatin interactions (e.g., cell-type specific Hi-C data for human genomes) and knockoff genotype.
-I am also interested in adaptive dose-response studies for clinical trials.
+I work in **statistical genomics** and **clinical trials**.
+My major interest is in developing statistical and machine learning methods for the analysis of genetic data, especially for biobank-scale data with hundreds of thousands of individuals.
+I have developed a powerful gene-based testing by integrating long-range chromatin interactions (e.g., cell-type specific Hi-C data for human genomes) and knockoff genotype.
+I am also interested in developing adaptive designs and optimal designs for clinical trials.

 ### EDUCATION